 Gohma Vlitra and Chakravartin from Asura's Wrath are relatively hard to comprehend, especially when the latter changes into its final form.
 The extra materials even say that their Gender and age are unknown.

+In Bayonetta, Jubileus and Queen Sheba are analogous to God and Satan respectively, but the severe Crapsack World means they don't actually care about individuals and are fairly mindless despite their horrendous power.
 The angels themselves count, specially Iustitia, one of the cardinal virtues, intentionally designed like a mixture of a carnivorous plant with a tentacle monster with creepy cherubic baby faces everywhere because of its moral ambivalence.

 The Domz priest in Beyond Good & Evil commands an army of twisted beasts and people corrupted by its influence, able to control all of them with gargantuan psychic powers that render nearly anyone helpless against it.
 It is only able to be defeated at all because Jade is also an abomiantion.